shuuki/emoji-story/README.md

 can it be built now?

 look at requirements
 	for each requirement
 		look at main index
 			if < required, stop looking, can't be built if >= required, go to the next requirement and look again if that's the end of the requirements, yes it can be built

-if it can be built

 is it marked?

 if it matches all requirements (in "look at requirements")